Monday, 10 October 2011

 Bring Out The Good

-A collaboration breathing life into the optimistic and adventurous being from my painting Bring Out The Good, manifested beautifully by Rogerio Alves.
-Body painting by Estelle Riviere.
+A collaboration that brings to life the optimistic and adventurous being from my painting Bring Out The Good, beautifully embodied by Rogerio Alves.
+The body painting was masterfully done by Estelle Riviere.

-This film also stars Lamb Face (Tammy Nicholls) from my painting 111.
+The film also features Lamb Face (Tammy Nicholls), inspired by my painting 111.

 Photography, film & concept: Gaynor Perry